RaspberryPiFoundation/microbit-curriculum/en-GB/reaction/index.md

 # Introduction { .intro }

-You are going to create a reaction game, to see which of your friends has the fastest reactions.
-The game will work by showing an image after a random amount of time - whoever presses their button first is the winner.
+You are going to create a game to see which of your friends has the fastest reactions.
+The game will work by showing an image after a random amount of time - whoever presses their button first once the image appears is the winner.

 # Step 1: Wait for it! { .activity }